lean-dojo/LeanCopilot/README.md

 ## Building LeanInfer

-1. Download [the ONNX model](https://huggingface.co/kaiyuy/onnx-leandojo-lean4-tacgen-byt5-small) into the root of the repo (`./onnx-leandojo-lean4-tacgen-byt5-small`).
+1. Download the model ([LeanDojo's tactic generator in ONNX format](https://huggingface.co/kaiyuy/onnx-leandojo-lean4-tacgen-byt5-small)) into the root of the repo.
 If you have [Git LFS](https://git-lfs.com/), this can be done by `git clone https://huggingface.co/kaiyuy/onnx-leandojo-lean4-tacgen-byt5-small`.
 See [here](https://huggingface.co/docs/hub/models-downloading) for details.
 1. Add the ONNX Runtime source directory (the directory that contains `onnxruntime_cxx_api.h`) to the environment variable `CPATH`.
 Add the ONNX Runtime library directory (the directory that contains `libonnxruntime.so` or `libonnxruntime.dylib`) to `LD_LIBRARY_PATH` (Linux), `DYLD_LIBRARY_PATH` (macOS), and `LIBRARY_PATH` (all platforms).
 If you are using Lean in VSCode, also add these environment variables to the `Lean4: Server Env` setting in VSCode.
 1. If your default C++ compiler is not Clang (e.g., most Linux systems), add LLVM's libc++ directory (the directory that contains `libc++.so`) to `LD_LIBRARY_PATH` (Linux), `DYLD_LIBRARY_PATH` (macOS), and `LIBRARY_PATH`.
 If you are using Lean in VSCode, also add it to `Lean4: Server Env`.
 1. Run `lake script run check` and fix problems (if any).